mmomtchev/Forez/README.md

 > In primo legavi domino imperatori Alemannie unum diamantum quem multum diligebam et unum cinctorium argenti dearauti

-*In the first place I bequeath to the Emperor of Germany one diamond, which I loved very much, on a silver ring of gold*
+*In the first place I bequeath to the Emperor of Germany one diamond, which I loved very much, on a ring of silver and gold\**

+*\*the exact nature of this jewel is debatable*

 This is a sign that Frederick II may have been Guy's host and that he died while being a guest at his court.
 Frederick II had agreed, before the start of the crusade, to allow all crusaders to use his ports in southern Italy ([1], page 159 traced back to [16]).
 Still, it is probably not enough to explain Guy of Forez passing his favorite ring to him.